Jodicooli/GraphRAG/Theory/README.md

 2. **Retrieval Step**When a user query is submitted (via notebook or API), relevant subgraphs are retrieved from Neptune using Cypher queries.
 Optional NL2Cypher modules allow translating natural language questions into graph queries.
 3. **Reasoning with LLMs**The extracted data is passed to a **foundation model** (e.g., Claude 3 Sonnet via Bedrock).
 The LLM generates an answer based on both the original prompt and the contextual information retrieved from the graph.
 4. **Response Generation**
-   The system produces accurate, grounded, and context-aware answers, often outperforming classical RAG which relies solely on vector similarity.
+   The system produces accurate, grounded, and context-aware answers, often outperforming classical RAG which relies solely on vector similarity (Amazon Web Services, 2024).